Who We Are

 Stephanie Lezotte Headshot 2020 smaller638313079785710028

 Dr. Stephanie Lezotte has served as Assistant Dean of Rowan’s School of Graduate Studies since 2021.
-Her published works primarily highlight organizational structures and belief systems that inhibit postsecondary access and success, particularly for underrepresented students and students in STEM fields.
+Her published works highlight organizational structures and cultures that inhibit postsecondary access and success as well as the examination of college outcomes.
 Her research has been published in: Journal for Diversity in Higher Education, Journal of Applied Research in Higher Education, Improving Schools, School Science and Mathematics, and Journal for Professional Issues in Engineering Education and Practice.
 She earned her B.A. in English from Lebanon Valley College, an M.A. in English from Rutgers, The State University of New Jersey, and her Ph.D. from Rowan University.
-Dr. Lezotte has been teaching in postsecondary institutions since 2006 and currently teaches courses in Rowan’s M.A. in Higher Education Administration and Ed.D. programs, including higher education administration, strategic planning and budgeting, research methods, literature reviews, and thesis/practicum advisement.
+Dr. Lezotte has been teaching in postsecondary institutions since 2006 and most recently has taught courses in Rowan’s M.A. in Higher Education Administration, Ph.D., and Ed.D. programs, including higher education administration, strategic planning and budgeting, research methods, literature reviews, and thesis seminar.
 She is Rowan’s coordinator for the National Name Exchange and the National GEM Consortium, programs that aim to increase underrepresented students’ participation in graduate studies.

 Dr. Annie Wofford, Secretary